 Because my husband and I reinforce with her as much as humanly possible that she is the ONLY person in the world who gets to decide who touches her body.

 A major part of reinforcing this message is how we approach physical affection with friends and family.

 What We Do That Might Sound Odd

-We tell Abby that it’s her job to decide what she’s comfortable with.
+We tell our daughter that it’s her job to decide what she’s comfortable with.
 We don’t force or coerce or guilt her into being physically affectionate with anyone, including us.

 When we visit the grandparents, we don’t say: “Now go give Grandma a hug and a kiss.”

 Instead, we lean down and say quietly so others can’t overhear: “Do you want to give Grandma a hug or a kiss?”